 Thoughts swirling between isles of awareness occasionally making sense but rarely do our thoughts touch reality as it is.
-Our stream of thoughts can be a joy along a morning walk or a nightmare spilling into consciousness when unfocused, it’s that unfocused state that causes us to look around hoping no one heard what we heard.
+Our stream of thoughts can be a joy along a morning walk or a nightmare spilling into consciousness when unfocused, it’s that unfocused state that causes us to look around hoping no one heard what out thoughts.

 It’s rarely easy to stay in the moment.
 It’s not easy to focus on where we are in each moment.
 It’s not easy to focus on what we tell ourselves we want, or what we think we want.
 It’s not easy to stop while we’re in the middle of our day and ask ourselves, is this where I want to be, is this what I want to be doing.

 One question society frowns upon is this, Why am I uncomfortable with where I am at this moment?
 The answer, we are uncomfortable because we’ve been convinced that we need “something different.”
 As long as we stay convinced that where we are is never good enough, or that we never have enough, we’ll be agitated and wanting.

 Maybe we are asking ourselves the wrong questions.
 Maybe we are so caught up in what we are told and what we tell ourselves we should want that we’re lost.
 Even my inviting you to stay in the moment is not a benign invitation.

 No one can tell you, convince you or bribe you into truly knowing what’s happening in reality.
 The more words I use or the social networks use the cloudier our understanding becomes.
 If we want to know what’s happening within each moment we need to inhabit each moment.
 We need to physically, emotionally and consciously stay in the moment.

 Below is a list of 5 things each one of us can do to enhance our ability to stay in the moment.
 And at the bottom of the page is a link to a slide show on the subject that you might want to download.

 Tips For Staying In The Moment